 How to carry out an Environmental Review

-There are many opportunities to link this activity with the curriculum, particularly with maths, science and IT.
+Once completed, there are many opportunities to link this activity with the curriculum, particularly with maths, science and IT.
 Measuring, recording, estimating, displaying data, etc. can all be developed to meet national educational targets, as well as contributing to Eco-Schools.

 The Environmental Review step gives your pupils chances to develop scientific, numeracy and communication skills.